 Enforcing Purpose Restrictions.
-Most prior work on using formal methods for enforcing purpose restrictions has focused on when observable actions achieve a purpose [1, 8, 2, 9, 32, 18, 29, 13].
+Most prior work on using formal methods for enforcing purpose restrictions has focused on when observable actions achieve a purpose [17-24].
 That is, they define an action as being for a purpose if that action (possibly as part of a chain of actions) results in that purpose being achieved.
 Our work differs from these works in two ways.

 First, we define an action as being for a purpose when that action is part of a plan for maximizing the satisfaction of that purpose.
 Our definition differs by treating purposes as rewards that can be satisfied to varying degrees and by focusing on the plans rather than outcomes, which allows an action to be for a purpose even if it probabilistically fails to improve it.
-The semantics of purpose we use follows from informal philosophical inquiry [41] and prior work using Markov Decision Processes to formalize purpose restrictions for actions [42].
-Jafari et al. offer an alternative view of planning and purposes in which a purpose is high-level action related to low-level actions by a plan [17].
+The semantics of purpose we use follows from informal philosophical inquiry [5] and our prior work using Markov Decision Processes to formalize purpose restrictions for actions [6].
+Jafari et al. offer an alternative view of planning and purposes in which a purpose is high-level action related to low-level actions by a plan [25].
 Our views are complementary in that theirs picks up where ours leaves off: Our model of planning can justify the plans that their model accepts as given while their model allows for reasoning about the relationships among purposes with a logic.

 Second, we consider information use.
-While the aforementioned works address restrictions on information access, they do not have a model of information use, such as noninterference [15].
-Hayati and Abadi provide a type system for tracking information flow in programs with purpose restrictions in mind [16].
+While the aforementioned works address restrictions on information access, they do not have a model of information use, such as noninterference [7].
+In particular, we extend our prior work [6] to model how the agent uses information while selecting actions with a POMDP.
+We show that if the agent does not use the information under our model, then noninterference holds.
+While Martinelli et al. have used POMDPs for enforcing quantitative access controls, we differ by using POMDPs to model information use itself instead of for modeling policies governing information use treated as observable actions [26].
+Hayati and Abadi provide a type system for tracking information flow in programs with purpose restrictions in mind [27].
 However, their work presupposes that the programmer can determine the purpose of a function and provides no formal guidance for making this determination.

-Minimal disclosure requires that the amount of information used in granting a request for access should be as little as possible while still achieving the purpose behind the request.
-This is closely related to enforcing purpose restrictions.
-However, purpose restrictions do not require the amount of information used to be minimal and often involve purposes that are never fully achieved (e.g., more marketing is always possible).
-Unlike works on minimal disclosure [22, 6] that model purposes as conditions that are either satisfied or not, we model them as being satisfied to varying degrees.
-Furthermore, we model probabilistic factors absent in these works that can lead to an agent's plan failing.
-Modeling the such failures allows us to identify when information use is for a purpose despite not increasing the purpose's satisfaction due to issues outside of the agent's control.
+Minimal disclosure requires that the amount of information granted should be as little as possible while still achieving the purpose behind the grant.
+This differs from purpose restrictions, which do not require the amount of information used to be minimal and often involve purposes that are never fully achieved (e.g., more marketing is always possible).
+Thus, unlike works on minimal disclosure [28, 29], we model purposes as being satisfied to varying degrees.
+Furthermore, we model probabilistic failures of the agent's plan, which allows us to identify when information use is for a purpose despite not increasing the purpose's satisfaction.